Karetski/Snowonder/Documentation/Configuration.md

 #  Configuration

 Snowonder allows you to provide your custom configuration.
-For example, you can change sorting rules, formatting operations, or even extend default configuration to define detection for some other programming languages that are not supported out of the box such as C or C++.
-Remember that you can always submit Pull Request to update default configuration.
+For example, you can change sorting rules, formatting operations, or even define detection for some other programming languages that are not supported out of the box.
+Remember that you can always submit pull request to update default configuration.

 Configuration document is represented as JSON.
 Default configuration: